Richie Rich (character): Character

-Despite any negative stereotypes associated with his incredible wealth, Richie Rich is portrayed as unfailingly kind and charitable (in fact, his moniker is "the poor little rich boy").
+Despite negative stereotypes associated with his incredible wealth, Richie Rich is portrayed as unfailingly kind and charitable (in fact, his moniker is "the poor little rich boy").
 He lives in an expensive mansion and owns at least two of everything money can buy.
-Richie appears to be around seven to ten years old and wears a waistcoat, a white shirt with an Eton collar (which is obscured by a giant red bow tie), and blue shorts.
+Richie appears to be around seven to ten years old, with a round cherubic face and parted blond hair.
+His typical attire is a waistcoat, a white shirt with an Eton collar (which is obscured by a giant red bow tie), and blue shorts.
 He was occasionally shown attending school in his hometown of Harveyville.
 Other times he is classmates with Little Dot and Little Lotta in Bonnie Dell.

 Ape Entertainment

 For the Ape Entertainment comic book series debuting in 2011, the character was updated by emphasizing his altruistic side; "a mix of James Bond and Indiana Jones with the world's biggest bank account, Richie is an altruistic adventurer who travels the world helping the less fortunate!"
 The new Richie was joined by updated versions of his robot maid Irona and his butler Cadbury.